 Currently there is uncertainty about the backhaul throughput needed by the Smart Grid applications.
 Certainly, this information is strategic for Smart grid projects in order to choose the proper solution and requirements for spectrum resources like bandwidth, limits of harmful interference to other services, power limits and propagation aspects.
 So far, there have not been any studies on system requirements for telecommunication system that could be applied for Smart grid.

 We are concerned of electric field measurement techniques in the use of Power Line Carrier (PLC) in LF band in Smart grid applications.
 Recently, some companies in Brazil have demonstrated interest on certification of PLC equipment with carriers around 80 kHz with 20 kHz of band for Smart Metering.
-The emissions around this frequency are limited by regulation and the electric field limit is presented for measures taken at 300 m from the source.A4.5 Technical data
+The emissions around this frequency are limited by regulation and the electric field limit is presented for measures taken at 300 m from the source.

+The ABRADEE/APTEL study has realized the needs of investments around 19 billion of “Reais” in telecommunications assets and 3 billions of “Reais” in Information technologies assets to deploy the basic Smart Grid functionalities like smart metering, distribution grid automation, self-healing, distributed renewable generations sources and electric cars.

+The reference model for the communication architecture used was the one proposed by IEEE P2030.
+The suggested architecture defines a logical hierarchy and a standard interface for interoperable interconnections that can be deployed by several communication network technologies like the ones that were used in the study: wireless (Wi-Fi 802.11, WIMAX 802.16), GPRS, 3G, MPLS, VPN and optical fiber and radio links for the Field Area Network (FAN) and for the Backhaul.

+A research about the existent telecom networks in the Brazilian utilities realized that optical fibers are used in 69% of the Backhaul systems, GPRS is the dominant technology for the last mile access and microwave links (400 MHz and 900 MHz) are used in 44% companies mainly to connect data equipment installed in the poles.
+Around 50% of the utilities use dedicated lines from the public telecom operators.

+A4.5 Technical data

 It is essential to raise data about backhaul throughput, latency, resilience, reliability etc., which would be considered suitable for Smart grid in order to plan the necessary resources of infrastructure and spectrum and to avoid obsolescence and waste of resources.

+Using the Common Information Model – CIM adopted by the IEC and defined by IEC 61970, the ABRADEE/APTEL study, highlighted the need to develop a specific strategy related with cyber security in the smart grids considering the following potential risks:

+– High complexity of the electric network.

+– New vulnerabilities form the interconnected networks.

+– Leverage of the number of access points.

+– Protection of the consumers’ privacy.

 A4.6 LF measurements

 Additionally, for enforcement purposes, in order to avoid the cumbersome procedures for electric field measurements in urban areas, taking into account rigorous regulation, it is recognized that other procedures such as power measurement would be less cumbersome than spectrum analyzer connected to LF antenna.